ahbarnett/glspect/README.md

 It is also influenced by `baudline` (an amazing tool, which unfortunately has the time and frequency axes flipped).

-Here's some useful info taken from Luke's `glScope README` file:
+Here's some useful info taken from Luke's `glScope README` file (see the `glscope` directory in this repo):

 ```
 Since there is no interface to change the audio input device that is